taikedz/git-workshop/workshop-notes/04_common_git_commands.md

 See the current status of your repository - if it has changes, you will be told here.

+## `git diff`

+Using this command, you can actually see the changes to the files since the last commit.

 ## `git add FILES ...`

 After you've changed some files, run git-add to indicate what you want to track in your next commit.